KarenaLab/HP48G_Prog/README.md

 -----

 HP 48/49 and 50G Programs.
-All programs are small and focused for some user needs, for more information, check the [hpcal.org](https://www.hpcalc.org/)
+All programs are small and focused for some user needs, for more information, check the [hpcal.org](https://www.hpcalc.org/).
+I just want to make my life easier.